Haiti: Real estate

 In rural areas, people often live in wooden huts with corrugated iron roofs.
 Outhouses are located in back of the huts.
 In Port-au-Prince, colorful shantytowns surround the central city and go up the mountainsides.

 The middle and upper classes live in suburbs, or in the central part of the bigger cities in apartments, where there is urban planning.
 Many of the houses they live in are like miniature fortresses, located behind walls embedded with metal spikes, barbed wire, broken glass, and sometimes all three.
-The gates to these houses are barred at night, the house is locked; guard dogs patrol the yard.
-These houses are often self-sufficient as well.
-The houses have backup generators, because the electrical grid in Haiti is unreliable.
-Some even have rooftop reservoirs for water, as the water supply is also unreliable.
+The houses have backup generators, because the electrical grid is unreliable.
+Some even have rooftop reservoirs for water.

 Agriculture

 Haiti is the world's leading producer of vetiver, a root plant used to make luxury perfumes, essential oils and fragrances, providing for half the world's supply.
 Roughly 40–50% of Haitians work in the agricultural sector.
-However, According to soil surveys by the United States Department of Agriculture in the early 1980s, only 11.3 percent of the land was highly suitable for crops.
+However, according to soil surveys by the United States Department of Agriculture in the early 1980s, only 11.3 percent of the land was highly suitable for crops.
 Haiti relies upon imports for half its food needs and 80% of its rice.

 Haiti exports crops such as mangoes, cacao, coffee, papayas, mahogany nuts, spinach, and watercress.
 Agricultural products constitute 6% of all exports.
 In addition, local agricultural products include maize, beans, cassava, sweet potato, peanuts, pistachios, bananas, millet, pigeon peas, sugarcane, rice, sorghum, and wood.

 Currency

 The Haitian gourde (HTG) is the national currency.
-The "Haitian dollar" equates to 5 gourdes (goud), which is a fixed exchange rate that exists in concept only, but are commonly used as informal prices.
-The vast majority of the business sector and individuals in Haiti will also accept US dollars, though at the outdoor markets gourdes may be preferred.
+The "Haitian dollar" equates to 5 gourdes (goud).
+The vast majority of the business sector and individuals will also accept US dollars, though at the outdoor markets gourdes may be preferred.
 Locals may refer to the USD as "dollar américain" (dola ameriken) or "dollar US" (pronounced oo-es).